deqyra/RenderBoi/README.md

   * Phong
 * **Scene graph** and Unity-like **component system**:
   * Scene objects are arranged in a tree
-  * Children scene object global position depends on their successive parents
+  * Children scene object global positions depend on their successive parents'
   * Scene objects can have several components:
     * **Mesh component:** a mesh is rendered at the scene object's position;
 	* **Light component:** a light source is simulated at the scene object's position;